Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Derivation of entropy for Cobb-Douglas economies

 In the above process, the trader has to buy or sell goods, but we ask the trader to buy exactly the same quantity of goods from one subsystem as it sells to the other.
-That way it may gain or lose money but will not change its quantity of goods, so the resulting pair of states is reversibly accessible from the original pair.
+That way it may gain or lose money but will not change its quantity of goods.

 We choose the movement by the trader of the two subsystems along their curves $\tilde{G}^\alpha \tilde{M}^\eta=$ cst to end with the money per agent $\bar{m}_i = \tilde{M}_i/N_i$ in each subsystem $i=0,1$ becoming the same.
 This is feasible because the prices are positive and the changes in amounts of goods in the two subsystems have opposite signs, so the changes in amounts of money in the two subsystems have opposite signs and vary continuously between extremes with opposite differences in money per agent.
 Thus, at the end of this phase, we have where $\bar{g}_i = \tilde{G}_i/N_i$ and $\bar{m}$ is the common mean money per agent.